garmin/rhsummit-2024/doc/Scaling-OpenShift-Cluster-Lifecycle-Management.md

 ## Example 1 - Hierarchical Data Structures

-Uses Jsonnet to render a complete cluster configuration file from multiple hierarchically structured configuration files.
+Use Jsonnet to render a complete cluster configuration file from multiple hierarchically structured configuration files.
 * reduce duplication using object orientation to define cluster data
 * minimize the amount of information needed to build a cluster